-For 2022, the HI Group aims to conduct qualitative and quantitative approaches to measuring customer satisfaction.
+For 2032, the HI aims to conduct qualitative and quantitative approaches to measuring customer satisfaction.
 Opportunities for improving customer management may include structured customer surveys and more frequent requests for customer feedback.
-The education division will continue to improve the delivery of service and review the surveys and methodologies to ensure that these provide a fair and accurate evaluation.
+The education division continue to use these methods to improve their delivery of service.
+However, the surveys and methodologies are periodically reviewed to ensure that they provide a fair and accurate evaluation.
 Those division without a formal survey questionnaire to rate the customer satisfaction may consider its development to improve customer management.